NicholasLYang/code-watch/README.md

 are stored under the `EIS_HEAD` ref, and are not pushed to your remote.

 When a new commit is created, or you move to a different branch, eis starts adding commits off of that latest commit.
+It also connects that commit to the previous chain of changes, so you can navigate through your editing history.